mindspore-lab/mindnlp/README.md

 #### Install from Pypi

-You can install the official version of MindNLP which uploaded to pypi.
+You can install the official version of MindNLP which is uploaded to pypi.

 ```bash
 pip install mindnlp